 Whether you seek practical content to apply immediately to your daily job or cutting edge content to build your professional competencies, NAHQ offers webinars to help take your learning to the next level in order to advance the profession.

 Can’t attend live?
-All on demand webinars from 2015 to present are complimentary to NAHQ members.
+All on demand webinars are complimentary to NAHQ members.
 Access them through the Catalog.

 Learning Labs offer practical knowledge you need now!
 Up to one hour of CPHQ CE is awarded for each webinar.
 If you are a NAHQ member, please complete the entire purchase process at $0 in order to secure your registration.
 You will receive an order confirmation upon completion.
 Access instructions will be sent separately prior to the Learning Lab.

 If you haven't recently registered for a Learning Lab, it takes a few minutes to create an account and enroll in the webinar of your choice.
 Once you've created your account, the enrollment process will be even faster.
 We've created a short video that walks you through the steps of completing your enrollment successfully.

 Date/Time: Tuesday, January 23, 2018, 12-1 pm CST

 Speaker: Ken Rohde

 Ken Rohde, has converted a popular and practical presentation from NAHQ Next into a Learning Lab.
 We all recognize that as quality professionals, it is becoming more important every day that we understand how to communicate the economics of quality and use our quality skills to make and lead real, positive impacts in the economics of our organization as well as the efficiency and safety of our processes.
 We need to have a simple set of easy to use tools that can help us understand and communicate the economic impacts of our efforts and follow the money.
 This Learning Lab will focus on how we can balance these economic challenges with our safety obligations.

 - Be able to describe the vital role of independent oversight of quality and what happens if there is too much or too little focus on the financial implications of our quality efforts.